During jet kerosene combustion airplanes also emit nitrogen oxides (NOx). NOx affects the atmospheric concentrations of two GHGs:

 - Methane (CH4) is a GHG that remains in the atmosphere for at least 10 years.
 Over a 100-year timeframe, methane is about 34 times as powerful as CO2 (IPCC, 2013).

 - Ozone (O3) is a GHG that remains in the atmosphere for 2-8 weeks.
 The formation of O3 by aircraft is similar to the formation of smog by road traffic.
 But due to increased UV radiation at high altitudes, O3 is formed more effectively than on the ground.

 NOx causes climate effects that are relatively short-lived.
-Short-term effects like these are relevant when the activities that cause them persist or increase.
-Although there is no accumulation, like for longer lived GHGs.
+Short-term effects like these are relevant when the activities that cause them to persist or increase.
+Although there is no accumulation, like for longer-lived GHGs.